Privacy Policy

 • Health Information: See ‘Consumer Health Data Privacy’ below

-• Event-Related Information: Dietary restrictions, ADA accommodations, Emergency contact information.
+• Event-Related Information: Dietary restrictions, ADA accommodations, emergency contact information.

 • Technical Information: Internet protocol (IP) addresses, browser type, operating system, referring URLs, and other technical information.